 The couple produced a family of seven children -- Mary Garrison, Lloyd E. Ullery, Harry Ullery, Earl L. Ullery, Roy Ullery, Wilbert Minerd Ullery and one who died young.

 At the birth of one son, reported the Connellsville Courier, Edward "is wearing a great big smile these days.
 The cause was the arrival of a little son…"

 The Ullerys resided at Pennsville, near Connellsville, PA, where Edward was a laborer.
 In 1898, the Courier said he "has accepted a partnership with his father … in a dairy business."
 But a few years later, in October 1906, the Courier stated that he "has resumed blacksmithing again at the J.J.
 Richey shop."
 He remained a blacksmith for most if not all of his working life.

-Gertrude and her mother and brothers must have been close, as the gossip columns of local newspapers of the time reported many weekend visits between them.
+Gertrude and her mother and brothers must have been close, as the gossip columns of local newspapers of the time reported many weekend visits together.
 She also was close with her cousin, Tamzon (Inks) Grimm.

 Gertrude is said to have been very neat and tidy, and to have been a fastidious housekeeper.
 When her farmer-brothers would come to visit, she would make an extra effort to clean up after they left.